 The number and types of events can significantly impact energy and water use performance.
-While overall usage may increase, the increase in building usage with an increase in visitors shows that accommodating more visitors can be done in an efficient manner often with greater efficiencies as attendance numbers rise.
+However, the building has a base load for lighting and HVAC that is required regardless of events.
+While overall energy usage may increase with an increase in visitors, the usage per visitor becomes more efficient as attendance numbers rise.